 Where to begin?
-This museum is chock full of fun hands-on activities and educational exhibits for the whole family.
+The Hong Kong Space Museum museum is chock full of fun hands-on activities and educational exhibits for the whole family.
 Some of the most popular attractions include The “Aurora” exhibit which allows visitors to adjust the strength of solar wind inside a vacuum tube to create an aurora on an Earth model; “Icy Bodies” creates comets with dry ice to simulate their jets and movements; “Big Bang Theatre” displays the evolution of the Universe from the Big Bang to the present era; and “Gravity Surfing” which allows visitors to stand on surfing boards to venture through different celestial objects to understand the warping of space by gravity.

 Established in 1962, HKMoA is the first public art museum in the city, displaying an art collection of over 17,000 items, representing the unique cultural legacy of Hong Kong’s connection across the globe.
 The aspiration of this museum is to lend new ways of viewing tradition and making art relevant to all and they have done this by curating a wide world of contrasts, from old to new, Chinese to Western, local to international.
 There are new exhibitions year round as well as some free hands-on workshops.

 A new private venture, the Metropolis Museum aims to promote classical western art and to make it accessible to all.
 Through thematic exhibitions and programmes, the museum introduces visitors to masterpieces from classical art.
 By commissioning professional painters to replicate masterpieces, introducing the most advanced printing technologies and embracing a variety of immersive experiences, they hope to break the boundaries of art and share the knowledge one gathers from a visit to a museum with everyone.
 The museum also runs art classes and workshops.
 Tickets must be purchased in advance, and are currently limited in numbers per day.
 Prices start at $100 for over 15 years and children under 4 are free.
+CLOSED

 - Children’s Discovery Museum